What is a

 - allergic reaction to anesthetic

-There is usually some discomfort during the test that may last a little while after the test.
+There’s usually some discomfort during the test that may last a little while afterward.

 Many people have a headache after a lumbar puncture.
 This should go away within 24 hours.
 Let your doctor know if it doesn’t.

 Your test results should be ready in a couple of days.
-According to the American Academy of Family Physicians, the normal range for an adult’s protein level is 18 to 58 milligrams per deciliter (mg/dL).
+The normal range for a protein level is 15 to 45 milligrams per deciliter (mg/dL).
 Milligrams per deciliter is a measurement that looks at the concentration of something in an amount of fluid.

-Different laboratories have different ranges they consider normal, so speak with your doctor to find out what your laboratory’s normal range is.
+Different laboratories have different ranges they consider normal, which is due to the different ways each laboratory processes samples.
+Speak with your doctor to find out what your laboratory’s normal range is.

 Your doctor will analyze your test results and discuss them with you.
-If protein levels in your cerebrospinal fluid are higher or lower than normal, your doctor can use these measurements to diagnose a condition.
+If protein levels in your cerebrospinal fluid are higher or lower than normal, your doctor can use these measurements to diagnose a condition or guide additional tests.